This is hospice care.

 patients supported in their own homes by Willen at Home last year

-volunteers in our Willen family, supporting our life-changing work
+active volunteers supporting our life-changing work